Keep in Touch

 This project protects seagrass, which traps more CO2 than any other marine ecosystem, slowing global warming.

-Las Dunas de Las Calderas is a protected area on the south-central coast of the Dominican Republic, only one and a half hours’ drive from the capital of Santo Domingo.
+Las Dunas de Las Calderas is a protected area on the south-central coast of the Dominican Republic, not far from the capital of Santo Domingo.
 Despite its dry appearance, it is teeming with life.
-It is home to the endangered Hispaniola parrot, rhinoceros iguana, recently discovered curlytail lizard (Leiocephalus sixtoi), hawksbill and green sea turtles, and manatee.
+It is home to the endangered Hispaniola parrot, rhinoceros iguana, recently discovered curlytail lizard, hawksbill and green sea turtles, and manatee.

 Seacology has worked on mangrove conservation with the local beekeepers’ cooperative since 2022.
 Now, we are shifting to protection of the area’s seagrass ecosystems.
 Las Calderas Bay is home to three species that cover about 586 acres within the protected area.
-This is essential habitat for the West Indian manatee and sea turtles, as well as important food species such as lobster and Queen conch.
+This is essential habitat for the West Indian manatee, sea turtles, and important food species such as lobster and Queen conch.
 The health of the seagrass ecosystem is threatened by sedimentation and runoff, coastal development, and inappropriate fishing and boating.

 The cooperative plans to help conserve seagrass by establishing community patrols, conducting educational workshops, and installing signage.
 It will also engage tour operators and other local businesses.
 The cooperative will work with local and national authorities (the Ministry of Environment has taken a particular interest) to create a management plan.